mihanizator/developer-site/config-1_x_0.md

 ?> Client

 Sometimes it makes sense to vary configuration depending on some conditions.
-For instance, we may want to use some handler only during the development, but skip it in production.
-Profiles may be used exactly for that.
+For instance, we may want to use some handler only in development, but skip in production.
+Profiles may be used precisely for that.

 Exogress client accepts the `profile` configuration option to define which profile to use.

-Some configuration blocks on the client config accepts the `profiles` array, to define on which profiles it should be active.
-In case if `profiles` is defined, the configuration block will be disabled by default, otherwise it will be enabled and not affected by selected profile.
+Some configuration blocks on the client config accept the `profiles` array to define which profiles it should be active on.
+If `profiles` is defined, the configuration block will be disabled by default.
+Otherwise, it will be enabled and not affected by the selected profile.

-`profiles` is supported on the follow configuration blocks:
+`profiles` is supported on the following configuration blocks:

 - Mount Point
 - Handler